alissonFabricio04/alissonFabricio04/README.md

 # Hi there, I'm Alisson Fabricio <img src="https://media.giphy.com/media/12oufCB0MyZ1Go/giphy.gif" width="50">

-#### My name is Alisson Fabricio, I'm 18 years old and I'm finishing the high school that I do with technical education, I do IT, but what I really like is web development.
+#### My name is Alisson Fabricio, I'm 18 years old and I've just finished high school with technical education, in this case IT, but what I really like is web development.
 I have experience with some small personal projects with the JavaScript stack, and I am looking to deepen my knowledge in this ecosystem.

-#### I want to be the best, I want my story to be the motivation for many, I want to show the world that even the most humble can win and get where they want! of course it all depends on you, and u come with me on this long journey?
+#### I want to be the best, I want my story to be the motivation for many, I want to show the world that even the most humble can win and get where they want! of course it all depends on me, and u come with me on this long journey?

 ##

 ### Olá, Sou Alisson Fabricio

-#### Me chamo Alisson Fabricio, tenho 18 anos e estou terminando o ensino medio que faço junto ao ensino técnico, faço TI, mas gosto mesmo é de desenvolviemento web.
+#### Me chamo Alisson Fabricio, tenho 18 anos e acabei de terminar o ensino medio junto ao ensino técnico, no caso TI, mas gosto mesmo é de desenvolviemento web.
 Tenho experiencia com alguns pequenos projetos pessoais com a stack JavaScript, e estou buscando aprofundar meus conhecimentos neste ecossistema.

-#### Quero ser o melhor, quero que minha historia seja a motivação de muitos, quero mostrar ao mundo que mesmo os mais humildes podem vencer e chegar aonde quiser! claro que isso tudo só depende de você, eai vem comigo nesta longa jornada?
+#### Quero ser o melhor, quero que minha historia seja a motivação de muitos, quero mostrar ao mundo que mesmo os mais humildes podem vencer e chegar aonde quiser! claro que isso tudo só depende de mim, eai vem comigo nesta longa jornada?

 ##